Showing 1–32 of 35 results

 -

 Rudbeckia hirta.
 60-80 days.
 Perennial in zones 7-9.
-Rudbeckia is usually referred to as Blackeyed Susan, but Rustic Colors is not your average Black-eyed Susan.
-Blooms profusely from spring through autumn with 4” daisylike flowers that range in color from yellow to orange, red and mahogany.
+Rudbeckia is commonly referred to as black-eyed Susan, but Rustic Colors is not your average black-eyed Susan.
+Blooms profusely from spring through autumn with 4” daisy-like flowers that range in color from yellow to orange, red and mahogany.
 Long stems contribute to its strength as a cut…

 -